nloyfer/wgbs_tools/tutorial/README.md

 ```

 ### Differentially Methylated Regions
-We can use the `wgbstools find_markers` command to find DMRs for two or more groups of samples.
+We can use the `wgbstools find_markers` command to find DMRs for two or more groups of samples, e.g. case and control, different tissues, etc.
 This command takes as input:
-- beta files: a set of beta files to find the DMR for.
+- beta files: a set of beta files to find the DMRs for.
-- group file: a `csv` table\ text file defining which beta files are case and which are control, or other groups.
+- group file: a `csv` table or text file defining which beta files belong to each group.
 - blocks file: a [wgbstools \.bed](https://github.com/rsegel/wgbs_tools/blob/master/docs/bed_format.md ".bed format") file.
 Could be the output of the wgbstools `segment` command, or any custom bed file after using `convert`.

-For each group defined in the `group_file`, `find_markers` will find all regions/ blocks within the supplied blocks file that differentiate between the samples within this group when compared to samples from all other groups.
+For each group defined in the `group_file`, `find_markers` will find all regions\blocks within the supplied blocks file that differentiate between the samples within this group when compared to samples from all other groups.
 Other than these required arguments, there are plenty of configuration arguments.
 See `find_markers --help` for more information.

-We use the following group file:
+For the example, we will use the following group file:
 ```bash
 $ cat bams/groups.csv
 name,group